Satya-Siba-Nayak/The-Sting-crime/README.md

 ## ⚠️ Disclaimer

-This software is:
-- For entertainment purposes only
-- Not for real money gambling
+This software is for entertainment purposes only.
+No real money gambling is involved or should be used with this program.
-- A simulation/educational tool
-- Not affiliated with any real casino
-- Not to be used by minors

-## 🤝 Support

-- Report bugs via Issues
-- Request features via Discussions
-- Email: support@example.com

 ---

 <div align="center">
-Made with ❤️ by [Satya siba Nayak]
+Created with ❤️ by <a href="https://github.com/Satya-Siba-Nayak">Satya Siba Nayak</a>

-Star ⭐ this repository if you find it helpful!
+⭐ Star this repository if you find it helpful!
 </div>